medialize/sass.js/Readme.md

   // Format output: nested, expanded, compact, compressed
   style: Sass.style.nested,
   // Precision for outputting fractional numbers
-  // (0 is libsass default precision)
+  // (-1 will use the libsass default, which currently is 5)
-  precision: 0,
+  precision: -1,
   // If you want inline source comments
   comments: false,
   // Treat source_string as SASS (as opposed to SCSS)